donmarlin/PIO_WioTerminal_Lvgl_Mqtt/README.md

 be used as an example of how to display MQTT data using lvgl graphics widgets.
 This code also supports the add-on battery so it can be a "portable" display.

-This code is losely based on the following repository:
+This code is based on the following repository for lvgl integration:
 - https://github.com/Ryan-py/lvgl-wio-terminal-starter.git

 Thanks Ryan.